 Spread that practice time out where you can.
 A little bit here in the backyard.
 A range session there.
 Some practice in the living room- even if it’s just stuff like the PGA Method– during commercials.

-Stay the course.
-Distributed practice works, and it’s not just me saying that.
+Most of all, stay the course.
+Distributed Practice works, and it’s not just me saying that.
 The Association for Psychological Science says it.
 They’re smarter than me, so I’m gonna take them at their word- and it’s a good idea you do, as well.

 Another point to consider: you’re most likely going to regress while you’re learning.

 It’s natural, and everyone, even the pros, go through it in the beginning when they’re retooling their swings.
 Remember Tiger Woods’ famous ’97 season?

 It was pretty astounding, and it included a Green Jacket.
 Even with the success, he went to Butch Harmon, his coach at the time, and wanted to overhaul his swing, to make it “more consistent and versatile” as Harmon said.
 He struggled throughout the ’98 season… but he bounced back with a vengeance in ’99.

 Am I telling you that you’ll be just like Tiger?
 Not exactly, but that part of his story isn’t some anomaly.
 Anything you change in your swing is gonna feel weird at first, and you’ll likely not play up to your current state.
 Tiger went through it, and you’re going to, as well.